 Why we love this recipe

-- The dough can be made in the bread machine, stand mixer or by hand.
+- The soft and fluffy scroll dough can be made in the bread machine, stand mixer or by hand.

-- They smell amazing when baking and will fill your kitchen with the scent of Easter.
+- These scrolls smell amazing when baking in the oven and will fill your kitchen with the scent of Easter.

 Ingredients Notes and Substitutions